Churn and retention.

 You churned 1.58% of your total monthly revenue.

 But what about Net New Churn?
-How much revenue did you churn compared to revenue you gained?
+How much revenue did you churn compared to the revenue you gained?

 That would be formulated by calculating the following: